paymentwall/paymentwall-node/README.md

 To open your merchant account and set up an application, you can [sign up here](http://paymentwall.com/signup/merchant?source=gh-node).

 #Installation
-To install the library in your environment, you can download the [ZIP archive](https://github.com/paymentwall/paymentwall-node/archive/master.zip), unzip it and place into your project.
+To install the library in your environment, simple run the following command:

-Alternatively, you can run:

-  <code>git clone git://github.com/paymentwall/paymentwall-node.git</code>
+  <code>npm install paymentwall-node</code>

 Then use a code sample below.